advanced-microcode-patching/shiva/README.md

 via ShivaTrace API.
 ShivaTrace is an in-process debugging and instrumentation API with innovative debugging and hooking features.

-Shiva has been custom tailored towards the requirements of the AMP project and with support for the AArch64 architecture.
+Shiva has been custom tailored towards the requirements of the DARPA AMP project and with support for the AArch64 architecture.
 This fork of the project has created an abundant set of new microcode patching capabilities, including symbol interposition on functions (i.e. .text), as well as on global data (i.e. .rodata, .data, .bss).

-The original Shiva project can be found at https://github.com/elfmaster/shiva
+The original Shiva project can be found at https://github.com/elfmaster/shiva and is specific to x86_64.

-This README will only cover Shiva as it relates to the AMP project.
+This README will only cover Shiva as it relates to the DARPA AMP project, and only as it pertains to AArch64 (Current support).

 Please see ./documentation/shiva_preliminary_design.pdf for a technical description of Shiva.